When: Monday 14 October 2019, 09:30-17:00

 - The UK-US Collaboration for Digital Scholarship in Cultural Institutions Programme

-Adam Walker, Strategic Lead for Global, Arts and Humanities Research Council
+Adam Walker, Head of International Partnerships and Engagement, Arts and Humanities Research Council

 - Research libraries’ support for digital scholarship: the effects of the shift to Open